Designations Congruent with Things: Chapter 22

 “Ms. Mori did not save him.”

-“Do not watch the news,” Hermann snaps.
+“Don’t watch the news,” Hermann snaps.
 “Not tomorrow.”

 Newton sighs, tips his head back, looks at the dashboard with half-lidded eyes and says, “I literally cannot believe this.”

 “Oh.
-Oh really.
-They’re not terrible Hermann.
+Oh really?
+They’re not terrible Hermann?
 Thanks.
 Thanks so much.
 No guitar voyeurism for you.
 Ever.
 What would you know about music post the Romantic Era anyway.”

 Hermann raises his eyebrows in a manner he hopes communicates mild curiosity and detached disdain.

-“Wait, what am I saying.
-Coming from you that’s actually pretty respectable since your Ten out Ten on the Musical Awesomeness Scale is a six part baroque fugue, so I’ll take your ‘Not terrible’ and be satisfied with that.
+“Wait, what am I saying?
+Coming from you that’s actually pretty respectable since your Ten out of Ten on the Musical Awesomeness Scale is a six-part Baroque fugue, so I’ll take your ‘not terrible’ and be satisfied.
 I guess.
 Kind of.
-Not really though.”
+Not really, though.”

 “I prefer Sea of Dirac,” Hermann offers.